-No Pension benefit figures have been shown for J Gray as his membership in the NHS Pension scheme was frazen in 2010 and only reactivated upon joining Cardiff and Vale UHB in December 2019.
-The calculation of pension benefit requires an individual to have been a scheme member in the previous financial year and therefore it will not be possible to calculate pension benefit figures until 2020/21.
+No Pension benefit figures have been shown for J Gray as his membership in the NHS Pension scheme was frozen in 2010 and only reactivated upon joining Cardiff and Vale UHB in December 2019.
+The calculation of pension benefit requires an individual to have been a scheme member in the previous financial year and therefore it will not be possible to calculate pension benefit figures until C2020/21.

-CAP ADIFF AND VALE UNIVERSITY LOCAL HEALTH BOARD REMUNERATION REPORT 2020 21 Sal ary and Pension entitlements of Senior Managers ther Dawn Ward, Mike Jones or Susan Bailey are remunerated as Members of the Board, however, they are ployees of the Health Board and their salary costs are shown in the Other Remuneration column.
-Re tin Dris coll was a member of the NHS Wales Lease Car Salary benefit scheme during the financial year, which is an to all UHD employees.
+Salary and Pension entitlements of Senior Managers

+Neither Dawn Ward, Mike Jones or Susan Bailey are remunerated as Members of the Board, however they are employees of the Health Board and their salary costs are shown in the Other Remuneration column.

+Martin Driscoll was a member of the NHS Wales Lease Car Salary benefit scheme during the financial year, which is open to all UHB employees.
 An element of an employee's salary is 'swapped' for the use of a new car.
-In the muneration table for 2020-21, the amount of €7,935 swapped for the use of the car has been included in the Salary umn.
-Cha ingesto Board Membership in 2020 21 (1) Robert Chadwick ended on the 30th September 2020.
-Christopher Lewis was Interim Director of Finance from the 1st of September to 20th February 2021 and the remuneration shown in the table is for this period only.
-Catherine Phillips started 1st of March 2021.
-(2) Martin Driscoll ended 28th February 2021.
-Rachel Gidman's larted as Interim Director of Work broe 8.
-OD 1st March 2021.
-(3) Fiona Jenkins has been working as Interim Executive Director of Therapies & Health Science for Owm Tat Morgannyg Health Board since 2nd November 2020.
-Her time is split 50:50 between both Health Boards.
-(4) Stuart Walker started as Deputy Chief Executive 1st of March 2021.
-(5) Jonathon Gray ended 30th June 2020.
-Allan Wardhaugh started 15th July 2020.
-(8) (7) Charles Janczewski was Interim Chair until 23/6/20 when he was appointed as Chair.
-Michael Imperato ended 31st March 2021.
-(8) Eileen Brandreth ended 31st March 2021.
-(9) Dawn Ward ended 31st January 2021.
-Mike Jone's started 1st March 2021.
-(10) Richard Thomas ended 24th March 2020.
+In the Remuneration table for 2020-21 the amount of £7,935 swapped for the use of the car has been included in the Salary column.

+Changes to Board Membership in 2020-21

+- (1) Robert Chadwick ended on the 30th September 2020.
+Christopher Lewis was Interim Director of Finance from the 1st of September to 28th February 2021 and the remuneration shown in the table is for this period only.
+Catherine Phillips started 1st of March 2021. - Martin Driscoll ended 28th February 2021.
+Rachel Gidman started as Interim Director of Workforce . & OD 1st March 2021. - (3) Fiona Jenkins has been working as Interim Executive Director of Therapies & Health Science for Cwm Taf Morgannwg Health Board since 2nd November 2020.
+Her time is split 50:50 between both Health Boards. - (4) Stuart Walker started as Deputy Chief Executive 1st of March 2021. - (5) Jonathon Gray ended 30th June 2020.
+Allan Wardhaugh started 15th July 2020. - (6) Charles Janczewski was Interim Chair until 23/6/20 when he was appointed as Chair. - (7) Michael Imperato ended 31st March 2021. - (8) Eileen Brandreth ended 31st March 2021. - (9) Dawn Ward ended 31st January 2021.
+Mike Jones started 1st March 2021. - (10) Richard Thomas ended 24th March 2020.
 Geoffrey Simpson was Interim Chair of the Stakeholder reference group from 25th March until 23rd September 2020.
-Sam Austin started 24th November 2020.
-(11) Susan Bailey ended 10th February 2021.
-Ren nuneration Relationship The details of the Remuneration Relationship are reported at section 9.6 of the Financial Statements.
+Sam Austin started 24th November 2020. - (11) Susan Bailey ended 10th February 2021.